revily/revily/INSTALL.md

 ### Account credentials

 We need the Twilio Account SID and the Auth Token from your Twilio account.
-[Get these from your dashboard](https://www.twilio.com/user/account.
+[Get these from your dashboard](https://www.twilio.com/user/account).

 ### Creating a TwiML application

 Go to the [Create App](https://www.twilio.com/user/account/apps/add) page.
-Give it a name, choose the optional settings to view extra configuration parameters, and for each option add the following (replacing $REVILY_URL with a publicly-accessible URL to your Revily service):
+Give it a name, choose the optional settings to view extra configuration parameters, and for each option add the following (substituting $REVILY_URL for the publicly-accessible URL to your Revily service):

 #### Voice